[Editor's note: This story has been updated in 2017.]

 Globe Life Park, part 2

 More adventurous eaters (or an entire classroom of kids) could take on a two-foot-long hot dog at the ballpark called the Boomstick.
 It'll set you back $26, but it comes with its own carrying case.
 Don't go this alone.
+As of 2017, you can take this behemoth a step further for just a dollar more by ordering the M.V.T., or Most Valuable Tamale, a two-foot-long tamale encasing the mythical Boomstick and topped with chili, nacho cheese and sour cream.
 Globe Life Park: 1000 Ballpark Way, Arlington.

 We're not calling Blind Butcher's hand-cranked sausages "hot dogs."
 They're a little more elevated than that.
 But if you're looking for a hot-dog-like dish that'll impress, try the Butcher's brisket cheddar jalapeño sausage, pictured above.
 1919 Greenville Ave., Dallas.